UnsafePointer/shinobu/README.md

 ![keyboard.png](/images/keyboard.png)

-Gamepad support is implemented by [`SDL_GameController` API](https://wiki.libsdl.org/CategoryGameController) (Xbox-type controllers).
+Gamepad support is implemented by [`SDL_GameController` API](https://wiki.libsdl.org/CategoryGameController) (Xbox-type controllers) and [`SDL_Joystick` API](https://wiki.libsdl.org/CategoryJoystick) (other type of controllers) with static bindings.
 Only the Game Boy buttons and DMG palette selection are mapped.

 ### PPU visualizer